Vander Apartments → Oslo Travel Guide → Where to stay in Oslo

 Close to: shopping streets, Frogner area, transit hubs

-Good to know: good value for comfort and space
+Good to know: often great value for comfort and space

 Ideal stay length: 3–7 nights